 All buses, Tubes, trains and trams have clearly marked priority seats for anyone who needs them.
-If one isn't available, please ask if someone will give up a seat.
-If you are using a priority seat and you don't need it, please be ready to offer it to someone who does.
+If one isn't available, ask if someone will give up a seat.

 All taxis and an increasing number of minicabs are wheelchair accessible.
 To find out more, see step-free access and avoiding stairs.

-Some boats are able to accommodate wheelchairs.
-Please check with the operator before travelling.
+Some boats can accommodate wheelchairs.
+Check with the operator before travelling.
 Some river services can make extra space available for groups of wheelchair users travelling together, if they are informed in advance.